codedamn-projects/spotify-audio-player-clone/README.md

 - ability to view the queue
 - Be responsive for desktop and mobile phones

+You can find the songs and playlist data in the `public/songs.js` and `public/playlists.js`

+You can also find the `.mp3` files in the `/audio` folder.

-You can take a look at below attached two articles () to get to know more about how to build a custom audio player
+You can take a look at below attached two articles to get to know more about how to build a custom audio player

 - [Creating a custom audio player (CSS Tricks)](https://css-tricks.com/lets-create-a-custom-audio-player/)
 - [Building a Music Player with React (aviyel)](https://aviyel.com/post/1193/building-a-music-player-application-in-react-js)